hcji/DeepMASS2_GUI/ReadMe.md

         # download and unzip, then,
         cd DeepMASS2_GUI

-3. For the installation of dependencies, use the following step for installation:
+3. For the installation of dependencies

    Use the following step for installation:

         conda env create -f environment.yml
         conda activate deepmass

    Or follow the steps below:
-        (1) Create a new conda environment and activate:

-                conda create -n deepmass python=3.8.13
+        (1) Create a new conda environment and activate: conda create -n deepmass python=3.8.13
                 conda activate deepmass